pgaskin/BookBrowser/README.md

 A tool to generate a web-based epub book browser.

-This works on Linux and Windows with Python 2.7 and [elementtree](http://effbot.org/downloads#elementtree).
+This works on Linux and Windows with Python 2.7.

 ## Usage